fantasyup/precious-magic/README.md

   // user should pay ETH when mint, and mint price is calculated by params provided
   // NFT Mint Price = QSTK initial sale price (0.00001ETH) * QSTK quantity(user input) * discountRateByDuration +  ImageSetPrice (admin) + Coin selection price(admin)
   mintNFT(emotionId uint256, favCoinId uint256, mintQSTKAmt uint256, lockQSTKDuration uint256) returns ();
-  burnNFT(nftId uint256) returns ();
+  // At the time of burn event, you will need to not be fully paid for QSTK token burnNFT(nftId uint256) returns ();
+  // Upgrade NFT is to replace image to better one he like and add more tokens as they want - should think of restrictions, it is required when users want to mint more than maximum amount, and remove ones that are not qualified than others upgradeNFT(nftId uint256, imageSetId uint256, tokensAdd uint256) returns ();
   transferNFT(nftId uint256, to address) returns ();

   unlockQSTKFromNFT(nftId uint256) returns ();